 Once you have determined where you want to be on the showroom floor, then you’ll want to request to not be placed next to your competitors.
 Most shows have a space on the form for you to list any companies you do not want to be near.
 The promoter will also be able to tell you which competitors are exhibiting, where their booths are located, and what size they are.
 For this reason, it is important to reserve your booth space early when the floor space first becomes available.
 Waiting too long may mean you won’t be able to get the space you like best.

 Both your professional demeanor and appearance in the booth are important, and your company image is reflected in them.
 Try not to sit and let people walk by.
 Get up on your feet, smile, and say hi to people as they mill about.
 Don’t be like a used car salesman trying to drag them into the booth, but don’t ignore them either.
-Put a small bowl of candy in the booth for those folks who stop.
-A little candy often attracts the kids and the parents follow.
 Whatever you do, don’t make the mistake of setting up the booth and leaving it unattended.

-Sometimes sponsorship opportunities are available at shows, for an extra fee.
+Sometimes sponsorship opportunities are available at shows for an extra fee.
 If this is your first show, stick to the basics, and leave the sponsorship for another year.
 Don’t wear dirty clothes or unprofessional attire.
-In general, nice khaki slacks or new jeans, with an embroidered polo shirt or button down dress shirt sporting your company logo are the way to go.
-If you are wearing embroidered apparel, make sure that all of the staff in your booth has company branded attire to wear.
+In general, nice khaki slacks or new jeans with an embroidered polo shirt or button down dress shirt sporting your company logo is the way to go.
+If you are wearing embroidered apparel, make sure that all of the staff members in your booth have company branded attire to wear.
 Wear comfortable shoes.
 Showroom floors are hard on your feet, and in turn, your back.
 Make sure you are well rested and have a good breakfast or lunch before going into the show.
 Keep a small, travel-sized container of hand sanitizer in your pocket and another large one on the table top for the public.
 Avoid shaking hands.
 If required, wear a mask.
 Stay healthy.

-Suitcasing is frowned upon by promoters and vendors as well.
-From time to time, a company representative will come into the show with the sole purpose of soliciting business from other vendors and promoting their business, or walking up to other show attendees, without having purchased booth space.
+Suitcasing, also known as canvassing, is frowned upon by promoters and vendors as well.
+From time to time, a company representative will come into the show with the sole purpose of soliciting business from other vendors and promoting their business, or walking up to other show attendees without having purchased booth space.
 Typically, when event staff is made aware of their presence, suitcasers will be asked to leave the show out of respect to those who have paid to do business on the floor for the duration of the event.